Tournament quality bristle dart boards are made

 recommended.
 This only occurs when there is a

 metal-to-metal contact, so plastic shafts do not normally

 SHAFTS - Spinning

-A variety of shaft styles are now available, that
+A variety of shaft styles are designed to

-allow the flight to turn out of the way when struck by
+allow flights to rotate out of the way when struck by

 another dart.
 Spinning shafts do nothing to improve the